Medically reviewed by Drugs.com. Last updated on Mar 25, 2019.

 Infection: Sepsis (1% to 4%)

-Renal: Renal failure (1%: colorectal cancer patients; frequency not defined in other populations)
+Renal: Renal failure syndrome (1%: colorectal cancer patients; frequency not defined in other populations)

-<1% (Limited to important or life-threatening; all studies): Abscess, aseptic meningitis, blepharitis, cardiac arrhythmia, cellulitis, cheilitis, corneal ulcer, hypotension, interstitial pulmonary disease, keratitis, leukopenia, loss of consciousness, myocardial infarction, pulmonary embolism, shock, stridor
+<1%, postmarketing, and/or case reports: Abscess, aseptic meningitis, blepharitis, bullous pemphigoid, cardiac arrhythmia, cellulitis, cheilitis, corneal ulcer, interstitial pulmonary disease, keratitis, mucositis, myocardial infarction, skin infection, Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects:

-• Cardiopulmonary arrest: [US Boxed Warning]: In patients with squamous cell head and neck cancer, cardiopulmonary arrest and/or sudden death has occurred in 2% of patients receiving radiation therapy in combination with cetuximab and in 3% of patients receiving combination chemotherapy (platinum and fluorouracil-based) with cetuximab.
-Closely monitor serum electrolytes (magnesium, potassium, calcium) during and after cetuximab treatment (monitor for at least 8 weeks after treatment).
+• Cardiopulmonary arrest: [US Boxed Warning]: Cardiopulmonary arrest or sudden death occurred in patients with squamous cell carcinoma of the head and neck receiving cetuximab with radiation therapy or a cetuximab product with platinum-based therapy and fluorouracil.
+Monitor serum electrolytes, including serum magnesium, potassium, and calcium, during and after cetuximab administration.
 Use with caution in patients with a history of coronary artery disease, heart failure, and arrhythmias; fatalities have been reported.

-• Dermatologic toxicity: Acneiform rash has been reported in 76% to 88% of patients (severe in 1% to 17%), usually developing within the first 2 weeks of therapy; may require dose modification; generally resolved after discontinuation in most patients, although persisted beyond 28 days in some patients.
+• Dermatologic toxicity: Acneiform rash has been commonly reported, including severe cases.
+Acneiform rash usually developed within the first 2 weeks of therapy; rash generally lasted >28 days after cetuximab discontinuation in most patients.
 Acneiform rash should be treated with topical and/or oral antibiotics; topical corticosteroids are not recommended.
-In colorectal cancer, the presence of acneiform rash correlates with treatment response and prolonged survival (Cunningham, 2004).
+In colorectal cancer, the presence of acneiform rash correlates with treatment response and prolonged survival (Cunningham 2004).
 Life-threatening and fatal bullous mucocutaneous disease (with blisters, erosions, and skin sloughing) has been observed with cetuximab; etiology is not determined; may be due to epidermal growth factor receptor (EGFR) inhibition or to idiosyncratic immune-related effects (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis).
 Other dermatologic toxicities, including dry skin, fissures, hypertrichosis, paronychial inflammation, and skin infections, have been reported; related ocular toxicities (blepharitis, conjunctivitis, keratitis, ulcerative keratitis with decreased visual acuity) may also occur.
-Monitor closely for dermatologic toxicities and potential infectious sequelae.
+Monitor closely for dermatologic toxicities and potential infectious sequelae; dermatologic toxicity may require dosage modification (based on the severity).
 Sunlight may exacerbate skin reactions (limit sun exposure).

-• Electrolyte abnormality: Hypomagnesemia is common (may be severe); the onset of electrolyte disturbance may occur within days to months after initiation of treatment; monitor magnesium, calcium, and potassium during treatment and for at least 8 weeks after completion.
+• Electrolyte abnormalities: Hypomagnesemia is common (may be severe); accompanying electrolyte abnormalities may also occur.
+The onset of electrolyte disturbance may occur within days to months after initiation of treatment; monitor magnesium, calcium, and potassium weekly during treatment and for at least 8 weeks after completion.
 May require electrolyte replacement.

-• Infusion reactions: [US Boxed Warning]: In clinical trials, serious infusion reactions have been reported in approximately 3% of patients; fatal outcome has been reported rarely (less than 1 in 1,000); interrupt infusion promptly and permanently discontinue for serious infusion reactions.
-Reactions have included airway obstruction (bronchospasm, stridor, hoarseness), hypotension, loss of consciousness, shock, myocardial infarction (MI), and/or cardiac arrest.
-Premedicate with anintravenous (IV) H1 antagonist 30 to 60 minutes prior to the first dose; premedication for subsequent doses is based on clinical judgment and with consideration of prior reaction to the initial infusion.
-The use of nebulized albuterol-based premedication to prevent infusion reaction has been reported (Tra, 2008).
+• Infusion reactions: [US Boxed Warning]: Cetuximab may cause serious and fatal infusion reactions.
+Immediately interrupt and permanently discontinue cetuximab for serious infusion reactions.
+Reactions have included airway obstruction (bronchospasm, stridor, hoarseness), hypotension, loss of consciousness, shock, MI, and/or cardiac arrest.
+The risk for anaphylactic reactions may be increased in patients with a history of tick bites, allergies to red meat, or when IgE antibodies against galactose-α-1,3-galactose (alpha-gal) are present.
+Premedicate with an IV H1 antagonist 30 to 60 minutes prior to the first dose; premedication for subsequent doses is based on clinical judgment and with consideration of prior reaction to the initial infusion.
+The use of nebulized albuterol-based premedication to prevent infusion reaction has been reported (Tra 2008).
 Approximately 90% of reactions occur with the first infusion despite the use of prophylactic antihistamines.
+Infusion reactions may occur during or several hours after the infusion is complete.
 Immediate treatment for anaphylactic/anaphylactoid reactions should be available during administration.
-The manufacturer recommends monitoring patients for at least 1 hour following completion of infusion, or longer if a reaction occurs.
-Mild to moderate infusion reactions (chills, fever, dyspnea) are managed by slowing the infusion rate (by 50%) and administering antihistamines.
-Patients with preexisting IgE antibody against cetuximab (specific for galactose-α-1,3-galactose) are reported to have a higher incidence of severe hypersensitivity reaction.
-Severe hypersensitivity reaction has been reported more frequently in patients living in the middle south area of the United States, including North Carolina and Tennessee (Chung, 2008; O’Neil, 2007).
+The manufacturer recommends monitoring patients for at least 1 hour following completion of infusion, or longer (until resolution) if a reaction occurs.
+Mild to moderate infusion reactions (chills, fever, dyspnea) are managed by slowing the infusion rate (by 50%).
+Immediately and permanently discontinue for severe (grade 3 or 4) infusion reactions.
+Severe hypersensitivity reaction has been reported more frequently in patients living in the middle south area of the United States, including North Carolina and Tennessee (Chung 2008; O'Neil 2007).

-• Interstitial lung disease: Has been reported; use with caution in patients with preexisting lung disease.
-Interrupt treatment for acute onset or worsening of pulmonary symptoms.
+• Pulmonary toxicity: Interstitial lung disease (ILD) has been reported.
+Monitor for signs and symptoms of pulmonary toxicity.
+Interrupt or permanently discontinue treatment for acute onset or worsening of pulmonary symptoms.
 Permanently discontinue with confirmed interstitial lung disease.

 • Colorectal cancer and RAS mutation status: Cetuximab is only indicated for patients with EGFR-expressing metastatic colorectal cancer without RAS (KRAS or NRAS) mutations.
 Determine RAS mutation status prior to treatment (with an approved test).
 Patients with a codon 12 and 13 (exon 2), codon 59 and 61 (exon 3), and codon 117 and 146 (exon 4) RAS mutation are unlikely to benefit from EGFR inhibitor therapy (while experiencing toxicities) and should not receive cetuximab treatment; cetuximab is not effective for colorectal cancer with RAS mutations.
-Cetuximab is also reported to be ineffective in patients with BRAF V600E mutation (Di Nicolantonio, 2008).
-The American Society of Clinical Oncology (ASCO) provisional clinical opinion (Allegra, 2009) recommends genotyping tumor tissue for KRAS mutation in all patients with metastatic colorectal cancer (genotyping may be done on archived specimens).
+Cetuximab is also reported to be ineffective in patients with BRAF V600E mutation (Di Nicolantonio 2008).
+The American Society of Clinical Oncology (ASCO) provisional clinical opinion update recommends that all patients with metastatic colorectal cancer who are candidates for anti-EGFR therapy should be tested (in a certified lab) for mutations in both KRAS and NRAS exon 2 (codons 12 and 13), exon 3 (codons 59 and 61), and exon 4 (codons 117 and 146); anti-EGFR monoclonal antibody therapy should only be considered in patients whose tumors lack mutations after extended RAS testing (Allegra 2016).

 • EGFR expression testing: In trials for colorectal cancer, evidence of EGFR expression was required, although the response rate did not correlate with either the percentage of cells positive for EGFR or the intensity of expression.
 EGFR expression has been detected in nearly all patients with head and neck cancer; therefore, laboratory evidence of EGFR expression is not necessary for head and neck cancers.